chri3i/Ruvaak-Readme/README.md

 ### BA Alchemist Arsenal

-You need to be level 5 and open the crafting kit to use this.
+You need to be level 5 and open the crafting kit to use this. (more info once I'm done)

 ### Controller Setup